In This Article

 Exercise is vital to our immediate and long-term health, so we’re certainly not advising that you stop altogether.
 But you don’t need to spend all day in the gym either.
 Cabeca tells MyDomaine that excessive exercise can negatively impact hormone production and cause a phenomenon known as the athlete triad, which consists of disordered eating, decreased bone mineral density or osteoporosis, and amenorrhea or the absence of menstruation in a woman of reproductive age.

 “When women work out really hard for sustained periods of time, they have higher levels of cortisol, which disrupts their body’s natural levels,” she said.
-“And if they become too lean, then their body does not have the sufficient body fat necessary to produce the hormones needed for a healthy period.”
-According to nutritionist Lyn-Genet Recitas, author of The Metabolism Plan, you “only need 8 to 10 minutes to boost thyroid function and optimize health and weight loss.”
+“And if they become too lean, then their body does not have sufficient body fat necessary to produce the hormones needed for a healthy period.”
+According to nutritionist Lyn-Genet Recitas, author of The Metabolism Plan (Amazon $17), you “only need 8 to 10 minutes to boost thyroid function and optimize health and weight loss.”

 Eat More Good Fats

-- Healthy oils such extra-virgin olive oil, avocado oil, almond oil, and coconut oil
+- Healthy oils such as extra-virgin olive oil, avocado oil, almond oil, and coconut oil

 - Healthy cuts of hormone and antibiotic-free, grass-fed meats